Africans in Guangzhou: Population

-Among African nationalities in Guangzhou, the two countries with by far the most people are the West African nations of Nigeria and Mali.
-Nigerian people, mostly of the Igbo ethnicity, are most represented among those residing while Malians according to city records are most numerous among long-term residents.
-Migrants from the Democratic Republic of Congo, Ghana, and Senegal are the remaining African communities in Guangzhou with at least a few hundred registered members at country-based civic organizations in 2014.
+Among African nationalities in Guangzhou, the largest groups are from Nigeria and Mali.
+Nigerians, mainly of the Igbo ethnicity, constitute the largest group overall, while Malians represent a significant portion of long-term residents.
+Other notable communities include migrants from the Democratic Republic of the Congo, Ghana, and Senegal, with a few hundred individuals from each country registered with civic groups as of 2014.